 The Pro Review from TechReviewPro

 Also, if you want to enable coding in various languages, you should choose the one with extended programming support.
 So, depending upon whether you want to pay or not, you can choose an appropriate text editor for your Macintosh.
-Let us know, which is your favourite text editor for Mac ?
+Let us know, which is your favorite text editor for Mac?